 Although many of us are guilty of sending a few personal texts or emails at work, we may not realize that distractions such as texting and other forms of social media cost employers an estimated $10 million per year in decreased productivity.
 Texting at the office may have more personal consequences as well.
 While work-related texting is gaining acceptance, the partners or other supervisors may view frequent personal texting as unprofessional and unproductive, two adjectives you don’t want used in that yearly evaluation.

 There lies the rub.
-You need send cupid’s arrow straight through your office’s 4g network to the heart of the object of your affection, but you also don’t want to get fired.
+You need send cupid’s arrow straight through your office’s 4g network to the heart of the object of your affection, but you also don’t want to get fired (or not hired if you are interning).
 In addition to silencing your phone, the following tips can assist you to practice safe text and prevent a pitiful performance review:

 - Meetings: This is pretty obvious, but warrants reiteration.
 Don’t send personal texts while you are in a meeting or in court.
 Srsly.